 Baltimore's Sleeping Giant

 Little-known Carroll Park is a mystery to most Baltimoreans!
 Almost in the shadow of Camden Yards and downtown Baltimore attractions, the park is a sleeping giant of immense importance to Baltimore’s social, cultural, and economic development.
 A National Historic Landmark, it is located on the southwestern edge of the city, eight blocks west of Martin Luther King Boulevard in the neighborhood of Pigtown.
 The park and the historic site take their names from the family of Charles and Margaret Carroll and their “Hundred” — the 3,000-acre plantation that at its busiest produced not cotton or tobacco, not wheat, but iron!
 By the time of the Revolution in the late 1700s, The Baltimore Company Iron Works, managed by the plantation owner Charles Carroll Barrister and his partners, had become a major source of profit.
-Its importance today, however, is the economic and cultural legacy of its people, largely African, who powered the plantation.
+Its importance today to the city of Baltimore is the economic and cultural legacy of its people, many of them African, who powered the plantation.

 Today, the original property is bisected by Monroe Street and the Montgomery Park office complex at Washington Boulevard, with Carroll Park proper to the east and the golf course section occupying what had been the western edge of the plantation.
 Its potential cannot be overstated as a prime tourism destination and heritage gateway only ten minutes from Inner Harbor attractions, and within blocks of I-95 and the Baltimore / Washington Parkway.

 1754 Georgian Mansion

 Today, if the park is known at all, it is from Mount Clare, a 1754 Georgian mansion — the only remaining structure from the colonial period.
 At the time, it was the princely centerpiece of a